aeallen/pher-response-quantification/README.md

 # Quantitative analysis of the yeast pheromone response pathway
 Code for analysis of experiments that quantify the yeast pheromone response

-## A Note for MBoC reviewers:

-We are currently compiling the code used by the different authors for their analyses and commenting it appropriately.
-We will include:

-* Code for Bem1-GFP kymographs, rose diagrams, and single cell traces
-* Code for the Fus3 translocation analysis
-* Code for the flow cytometry analysis using 'FlowCytometryTools' package
-* Code for the imaging cytometry analysis

 ## Gradient Tracking

 Scripts used for the analysis of gradient tracking experiments done in microfluidic chambers